hive-engine/steemsmartcontracts-wiki/Database-API.md

+You can find all the database related functions under the global variable "db"

 ## 1. Create a table
  You can create a table that will be available for you Smart Contract only during the deployment of the Smart Contract.
 The method that we will be using is: